Click to Download Your Free Heritage Pickling and Culturing e-Book Now!

 8. It does require some maintenance and cleaning, but not much.
 It just means you want to be sure to ONLY use CLEAN water, and NEVER get messy fingers or spills inside it.
 No, this is not the thing to use to make Lemonade Ice Cubes!

 9. The water reservoir holds enough water for 4-5 baskets of ice.
-It means you don't have to fill it often, and it can run almost all night on a single fill up.
+It means you don't have to fill it often, and it can run almost all night on a single fill up, if you can empty it every few hours.

 10. It isn't noisy, but it does make noise.
 It hums, whirs, clatters, and rumbles.
 You can hear it, and it cues you to go empty the basket or whatever, but it isn't noisy enough to disrupt thought processes or disturb sleep.